 And the list of brands with consumers disgruntled over their app goes on...

 Panda Express: “Not an app,” “No in-app online ordering,” “Biggest waste of an app,” “Not a good app at all,” “App and website total garbage,” “Useless!”
 “Worst App,” “Don’t waste your time,” Truly pointless.”

 Red Robin: “This App is Cr@p,” “Disappointed”

 Jason’s Deli: “Dated, easier to just call,” “App needs a make over,” “not worth the data”

-One of the biggest complaints the body of the reviews revealed is consumer discontent with these brands’ lack of, or subpar, mobile ordering and rewards functionality.
+One of the biggest complaints the reviews revealed is consumer discontent with these brands’ lack of, or subpar, mobile ordering and rewards functionality.
 Sounds like an easy fix, right?
 To a certain extent it is, but there’s a way to provide features like mobile order, mobile pay, and rewards that will set those brands apart from the competitors that already have those features.
 It comes down to delivering a personalized, real-time experience that delights customers--incorporating app features that create convenience and to put it simply, give them free stuff they actually want.